Senator Manchin demands answers after death at Clarksburg VA Center

 Now, Senator Joe Manchin, a member of the Senate Committee on Veterans’ Affairs is demanding answers from the Inspector General who is investigating the incident’s.

-McDermott, 82, of Ellenboro, was admitted to the VA on April 6, 2018 after developing pneumonia, and his condition improved.
+Ret.
+Army Sgt.
+Felix Kirk McDermott, 82, of Ellenboro, was admitted to the VA on April 6, 2018, after developing pneumonia, and his condition improved.
 McDermott was not diagnosed with diabetes and did not have a history of ever taking any medication for the treatment of diabetes.
 On April 9, while still at the VA, McDermott unexpectedly developed shortness of breath.
 VA staff found that McDermott’s blood sugar level was very low, a condition known as hypoglycemia.
 Medical efforts to raise his blood sugar level were unsuccessful, and McDermott died later that morning.

 “You start to feel a sense of frustration and anger.
 How does this happen?” said Capt.
 James McCormick, Military Order of the Purple Heart.